lgrammel/js-agent/examples/babyagi/README.md

 It is implemented as a single planner step and does not use memory or actions.
 The main loop that executes the top task from a task list and then updates the task list was extracted into "UpdateTasksLoop".

+**⚠️ The BabyAGI implementation is currently being reworked into a server.
+The documentation is out of date.**

 ## JS Agent features used

 - OpenAI text completion model (`text-davinci-003`)